Repair Hydraulic Hose With Tape: Is it Feasible?

 Important Note: Even with these temporary repair kits, the hose should be replaced at the earliest opportunity.
 These are designed to get you back to a service bay, not to continue operation indefinitely.

-Step 3: The Permanent Solution – Hose Replacement
+The Permanent Solution – Hydraulic Hose Replacement

 The only truly safe, reliable, and permanent solution for a damaged hydraulic hose is complete hose assembly replacement.
 This involves: